Evals

 <Accordion title="I don't see the Evals section.
 How do I get access?">

-Evals is being rolled out progressively, starting with Enterprise customers.
-If you're an Enterprise customer and don't see the Evals section in the Monitor tab yet, reach out to your account manager to discuss access.
+Evals is rolling out progressively, starting with Enterprise customers.
+If you don't see the Evaluate tab in the Agent builder, reach out to your account manager to discuss access.

 </Accordion>